 Frederik Meijer Gardens & Sculpture Park

 Need a large venue?
-Frederik Meijer Gardens & Sculpture Park can accommodate up to 1,500 guests when utilizing the entire building for the ultimate exclusive event.
-For those interested in slightly smaller affairs, the venue is happy to accommodate any number of guests in one of their 15 indoor event spaces.
+Frederik Meijer Gardens & Sculpture Park can accommodate up to 5,000 guests when utilizing the entire grounds for the ultimate event.
+For those interested in slightly smaller affairs, the venue is happy to accommodate any number of guests in one of their 11 indoor event spaces.

-“Our Huizenga Grand Room with the addition of the Atrium can comfortably seat 400 with plenty of room for a dance floor romantically placed under the Chihuly Chandelier,” said Annemarie Smartz, hospitality sales manager for Meijer Gardens.
-“We also offer rentals of the greenhouses for a true garden experience and hold outdoor wedding ceremonies in nearly a dozen locations including the Richard & Helen DeVos Japanese Garden and the Sculpture Park Waterfall.
-And we have plans to build a new Roof Top Garden that should be ready by fall of 2019 that is likely to be the hottest new venue for weddings in all of West Michigan!”
+There is something for every couple at Meijer Gardens.
+The Huizenga Grand Room combined with the Atrium can comfortably seat 400 with plenty of room for a dance floor placed under the amazing Chihuly chandelier.
+They also offer rentals of the greenhouses for a true garden experience and hold outdoor wedding ceremonies in nearly a dozen locations including the Richard & Helen DeVos Japanese Garden and the Sculpture Park Waterfall.

 Written by Amy Busse.